David Carlucci: Elections

-In May 2010, Carlucci announced his candidacy for the Democratic nomination for New York State Senate in District 38.
-That same month incumbent, Republican Thomas Morahan announced he would not be seeking re-election.
-Morahan who was 78-years-old was seeking treatment for Leukemia.
+In May 2010, Carlucci announced his candidacy for the Democratic nomination for New York State Senate in district 38.
+That same month incumbent, Republican Thomas P. Morahan announced he would not be seeking re-election.
+Morahan who was 78-years-old was seeking treatment for leukemia.
 In June 2010, Rockland republicans nominated then Rockland County Executive C. Scott Vanderhoef over Rockland County Legislator Ed Day, as the Republican nominee.
 Carlucci defeated Vanderhoef and won 53 percent of the vote, picking up a seat that had not been held by a Democrat since 1984.
 He was one of the youngest senators elected to the New York State Senate at just 29-years-old.

 Carlucci went on to win four more general elections.
 He also defeated a primary challenger, Julie Goldberg, in 2018.
 All of his former IDC colleagues faced similar primary challenges and most were defeated.

 Legislation

 Carlucci has passed more than 130 bills that were signed into law since 2011.
 He supported the SAFE Act, raise the age of criminal responsibility, a $15/hr minimum wage plan, and paid family leave policy.

 In 2014, Carlucci's bill to create a relapse prevention program to combat heroin addiction in New York State would be signed into law by Governor Cuomo.
-David Carlucci secured funding for the Nyack Skate Park “Working with my colleagues in the Senate, we were able to secure a grant that will finally [let Nyack] complete this project,” said Carlucci.
-“It makes it easier when it comes from the ground up…when the community really comes together and sees that vision.”
+Carlucci secured funding for the Nyack Skate Park "Working with my colleagues in the Senate, we were able to secure a grant that will finally [let Nyack] complete this project," said Carlucci.
+"It makes it easier when it comes from the ground up [...] when the community really comes together and sees that vision."